Published by Sarah Braithwaite, Author & Horse Health Expert on

 Flaxseed has a long history of use in equine diets to provide omega 3 for horses, being recognised for producing gleaming coats and bloom long before anyone was thinking about omega-3s.
 It is also low sugar/starch and high in soluble fiber.
 Chia is another plant source with an omega-3:omega-6 ratio similar to flax but is more expensive.

 Horses are herbivores, evolved on a diet of grasses.
 They do not eat fish, tiny crustaceons or algae.
 When the goal is to provide omega-3s missing in a diet of hay or hay and grain it only makes sense to provide levels and types normally found on pasture.
-Linseed provides the perfect solution for replacing the missing omega 3.
+Linseed provides the perfect solution for replacing the missing omega 3 in horse diets.

 Everything in the horse’s diet and indeed life needs balance.
 To ensure that a horse is able to maintain normal inflammatory responses, it is important that omega 3 and omega 6 fatty acids in the diet are balanced.
 Many supplements will add to the load of omega 6 fatty acids which are abundant in the normal forage based diet.
 Disruption to the balance of omega 3 to omega 6 fatty acids is likely to a negative inflammatory response and a disruption of normal physiological processes.